QuantEcon/lecture-source-jl/rst_files/testing.rst

 Note the lack of ``.jl``!

-* Run
+* Run the following

 .. code-block:: julia

     ] activate

-To get into the main Julia environment (more on environments in the second half of this lecture)
+to get into the main Julia environment (more on environments in the second half of this lecture)

-* Run
+* And run

 .. code-block:: julia